-As businesses are always looking for ways to improve profit margins and the efficiency of the company, industrial organizational psychology continues to grow in importance.
+As businesses are always looking for ways to improve profit margins and the efficiency of the company, industrial organizational psychology (I/O psychology) continues to grow in importance.

 By applying the latest research and by analyzing different challenges in the workplace, I/O psychology can improve employee happiness, which in turn can lead to improved productivity.

-Below are the five ways I/O psychology can improve employee happiness and how it can help all types of businesses.
+Below are the five ways industrial organizational psychology can improve employee happiness and how it can help all types of businesses.

 Want to share the full infographic image on your site?
 Just copy and paste the embed code below: